grab/engineering-blog/_posts/2022-11-23-graph-for-fraud-detection.md

   </figure>
 </div>

 We train the RGCN model on a graph with millions of nodes and edges, where only a few percentages of the nodes on the graph have labels.
-The semi-supervised graph model has a little dependency on the labels, which makes it a robust model for tackling various types of unknown fraud.
+The semi-supervised graph model has little dependency on the labels, which makes it a robust model for tackling various types of unknown fraud.

 Figure 4 shows the overall performance of the RGCN model.
 On the left is the Receiver Operating Characteristic (ROC) curve on the label dataset, in particular, the Area Under the Receiver Operating Characteristic (AUROC) value is close to 1, which means the RGCN model can fit the label data quite well.
 The right column shows the low dimensional projections of the node embeddings on the label dataset.
 It is clear that the embeddings of the genuine passenger are well separated from the embeddings of the fraud passenger.
 The model can distinguish between a fraud and a genuine passenger quite well.